 If students do not meet SAP after the warning period, an appeal process is available for those students with extenuating circumstances.
-Students can appeal for reinstatement of Financial Aid by completing the Satisfactory Academic Progression Appeal for Eligibility Form.
+Students can appeal for reinstatement of Financial Aid by completing the Satisfactory Academic Progress Appeal for Eligibility Form.

-Circumstance(s) that Apply Required Documentation (must include dates) Severe illness, medical condition or Injury Signed and dated letter from physician on office letterhead; legible copy of accident report Death of a family member Death certificate and/or dated obituary from newspaper Traumatic life-altering event such as Evidence of even such as insurance fire, hurricane, etc. claim or FEMA application Military Assignment or A Statement of Service signed by, or by reassignment direction of, the adjutant, personnel officer, or commander of your unit or higher headquarters which shows your date of entry on your current active duty period and the duration of time.
+Circumstance(s) that Apply Required Documentation (must include dates) Severe illness, medical condition, or injury Signed and dated letter from a physician on office letterhead; legible copy of accident report Death of a family member The death certificate and/or dated obituary from the newspaper Traumatic life-altering events such as fire, hurricanes, etc. Evidence of even such as insurance claim or FEMA application dir con hea on A Statement of Service signed by, or by direction of, the adjutant, personnel officer, or commander of your unit or higher neadquarters which shows your date of entry on your current active duty period and the duration of time.